DApp Design Patterns

 1. A Universal DApp should have a single source chain contract which emits all the events relevant to the Creditcoin Oracle.
 That way, the offchain worker building oracle queries for your DApp only needs to follow events emitted from a single contract address.

-2. Events should be unambiguous.
+2. Unambiguous events: Events should be unambiguous.
 Try to use unique events for each kind of oracle query you want to submit.
 For instance, a lending DApp tracking loans on Ethereum would want separate events for LoanInitiated and LoanRepaid.

-3. Events should be named so that it’s clear they will initiate cross-chain functionality.
-For instance, the event name TokensBurnedForBridging is better than just TokensBurned.
+3. Clear event naming: Events should be named so that it's clear they will initiate cross-chain functionality.
+For instance, the event name TokensBurned (as used in the examples) clearly indicates a token burn action.

-5. Add all the relevant information you want moved cross-chain to the events emitted by the source chain contract.
-For instance the event TokensBurnedForBridging should have fields from and value indicating which account burned the tokens and how many tokens were burned.
-Otherwise the DApp contract on Creditcoin won’t know which account to mint tokens to or how many.
+5. Include all necessary data: Add all the relevant information you want moved cross-chain to the events emitted by the source chain contract.
+For instance, the TokensBurned event should have fields from and value indicating which account burned the tokens and how many tokens were burned.
+Otherwise the USC contract on Creditcoin won't know which account to mint tokens to or how many.

 Next Steps